luiscalvillo/Pokedex/README.md

 ## Pokedex
 A searchable iOS app to find information about Pokemon.

+## Technologies
+* SwiftUI
+* MVVM
+* PokeAPI

+## Features
+* All Generation 1 Pokemon
+* Pokemon Artwork
+* Searchable by name

 ## Requirements
 * iOS 17+